The U of A has been turning out world-class graduates in this field for some time.

-Other AI labs, including the university's Alberta Machine Intelligence Institute (AMII) and RBC's Borealis AI lab are also considering moves to the downtown core.
+Other Artificial Intelligence labs, including the university's Alberta Machine Intelligence Institute (AMII) and RBC's Borealis AI lab are also considering moves to the downtown core.

 "It creates an opportunity to build up a bit of an ecosystem where the lack of office space near the university makes that a bit more difficult," Bowling says.

-Bowling says there is a growing AI community in Edmonton, in research and commercialization.
+Bowling says there is a growing Artificial Intelligence community in Edmonton, in research and commercialization.
 After DeepMind announced its expansion to Edmonton, there was an uptick in graduate students interested in the U of A program, which further widens the talent pool.